Portfolio Mortgages: What They Are and How They Work

-The key difference, though, is in how a lender treats the loan.
+The key difference, though, is in how the lender treats the loan.
 Standard loans are normally issued by private lenders that tend to sell them on the secondary market to government entities like Fannie Mae or Freddie Mac to release funds for further borrowings.
-This explains quite strict financial requirements for this type of loan, including a credit score, down payment amount, debt-to-income ratio, etc.
+This explains the strict financial requirements associated with traditional loans, including a high credit score, significant down payment, good debt-to-income ratio, etc.

 Portfolio lenders, on the other hand, don’t need to conform to the secondary market’s stringent guidelines set by the Consumer Financial Protection Bureau (CFPB).
-They gain more flexibility in determining their own underwriting rules, borrowing brackets, interest percent they charge, etc. As a result, they have the freedom to create custom loan products tailored to specific borrower needs.
-Besides retaining a portfolio loan on their books, lenders can hold it as a long-term investment and earn interest over the term of the loan.
+They have more flexibility in establishing underwriting rules, borrowing brackets, interest percent they charge, etc. Besides retaining a portfolio loan on their books, lenders can hold it as a long-term investment and earn interest over the term of the loan.

 Who Are Portfolio Loans for?